moneytech/woot/README.md

+NOTICE
+-

+**This repository is no longer updated.
+Project is now undergoing refactorization and directory structure change.
+But it is NOT dead.
+New GitHub repository will be available soon.**

+---

 WOOT is yet another a hobby operating system.

 First time you build it you have to create disk image file.
 To do that type `make clean-img setup-grub hdd.img` in project's root directory.
 Any other subsequent build is `make hdd.img`.
 If you just want to build files without copying them to disk image use `make all` or `make` alone.